Portfolio Categories Community

 While at first the workshops were presented only to adopted and fostered people, the workshops were expanded to those marginalized by mainstream society, whether through race, gender identity, immigration status, or sexual orientation.

-Collaborators: Bitter Party, Jerri Allyn, Santana Dempsey, Nateene Diu, Chelo Montoya, and Jeanette Yoffe, MA, MFT.
+Collaborators: Bitter Party, Jerri Allyn, Santana Dempsey, Nateene Diu, Chelo Montoya, and Jeanette Yoffe, LMFT.

 *This project was partially funded by the Veridian Community Engagement Fellowship Award and the Rema Hort Mann Foundation’s Artistic Community Engagement Grant Los Angeles.